 EPA Review and Determination of CBI Claims under TSCA

-Toxic Substances Control Act (TSCA) section 14(g)(1) requires that EPA:
+Toxic Substances Control Act (TSCA) section 14(g)(1) requires that EPA, within 90 days of receipt of the claim:

-- review and make determinations on a representative subset of at least 25% of other CBI claims that are not exempt from substantiation and review within 90 days of the receipt of the claim.
+- review and make determinations on a representative subset of at least 25% of other CBI claims that are not exempt from substantiation and review.

-EPA evaluates all submissions with CBI claims to ensure that all the procedural requirements for making a claim are met.
+EPA evaluates submissions with CBI claims to ensure that the procedural requirements for making a claim are met.
 These requirements include:

 - the required certification statements;